Researching your family tree

 Steps to take When Preparing a Family Tree

 When researching and preparing your family tree there are certain steps that will make it go well such as choosing a format.
 Decide if you want to create a photocopied booklet for your family or a comprehensive, hard-bound book as a reference.
+There is printers in london that can print off your booklet.
 In addition, you could also create a newsletter with updates of family issues and newsworthy events.
 Keep in mind, you could formulate your family tree into a narrative by intermixing personal experiences with a story or write it as a memoir, focusing on certain periods or episodes.

 Decide What you Want to Write About